YoungMayor/booklibrary/readme.md

 # Error Codes
 Expected error codes include 404 and 503
+The following error codes would be returned dependant on the service failure received;

+LND-102 - A book could not be lended out (it exists and is in stock) or it was lent out but the stock failed to be reduced.

+LND-103 - Lending process could not be started, the book exist, the user exist as well, and there is another error.

+RET-102 - A book could not be returned or it was returned but the stock for that book did not increase

+RET-103 - Return of a book failed to execute and the reason is unknown

+NB: These errors are not ever supposed to occur.
+And it never occurred in production and testing, so debugging could not be made on them.
+However, it was neccessary to make appropriate preparations for them to avoid a system collapse

 # Rate limit
 There is no rate limmiting employed in use of this API